-13.3 Students' personal information is used to prepare and process Repeat Study requests applications; to inform application outcomes (e.g. to establish whether the student's application has grounds); to process application outcomes (e.g. to ensure to ensure the student record is correctly updated); and to establish whether they may benefit from additional support or signposting to other University services.
+12.3 Students' personal information is used to prepare and process Repeat Study requests; to inform outcomes (e.g. to establish whether the student's request has grounds) and to process those outcomes (e.g. to ensure to ensure the student record is correctly updated and that their assessments are scheduled appropriately); to plan for and support a student's trajectory; and to establish whether they may benefit from additional support or signposting to other University services.

-13.4 Personal information will be available to the York Online Support Team, and may be discussed within the team when one student case falls under multiple different processes (e.g the Fit to Sit / Submit process; the Leave of Absence process; the Repeat Study process; or the appeals process).
-Evidence provided under one process may be used in support of a claim submitted through a different process, where applicable, with the student's permission (e.g. evidence submitted in support of an Fit to Sit /Submit claim may be used if a student submits a Repeat Study application on the same grounds, but provides no evidence).
+12.4 Personal information will be available to the York Online Support Team, and may be discussed within the team and with the Student Success Coordinators in order to support the student journey and provide services to students.
+Special Category data may be discussed within the team when one student case falls under multiple different processes (e.g the Fit to Sit / Submit process; the Leave of Absence process; the Repeat Study process; or the appeals process).
+Evidence, which may include special category data, provided under one process may be used in support of a claim submitted through a different process, where applicable, with the student's permission (e.g. evidence submitted in support of a Fit to Sit /Submit claim may be used if a student submits a Repeat Study application on the same grounds, but provides no evidence).

-13.5 Where a team member believes a student may benefit from, or requires, additional information or support, personal information will be shared within the York Online Support Team in order to facilitate the provision of appropriate support (e.g. advising a student about other policies that help them in their circumstances or checking in on a student's welfare).
+12.5 Where a team member believes a student may benefit from, or requires, additional information or support, personal information, including special category data, will be shared within the York Online Support Team in order to facilitate the provision of appropriate support (e.g. advising a student about other policies that help them in their circumstances or checking in on a student's welfare).

-13.6 Outcomes from claims made under this policy may be shared with a student's academic supervisor and / or their Student Success Coordinator to enable them to provide advice about progress and trajectory through the programme.
-Details of the claim itself (i.e. the reason for it and evidence submitted) will not be shared.
+12.6 Outcomes from Repeat Study requests made under this policy may be shared with a student's academic supervisor and / or their Student Success Coordinator to enable them to provide advice about progress and trajectory through the programme.
+Outcomes may be shared with other relevant members of academic staff where a student needs an alternative assessment when they return to a module.
+Details of the request itself (i.e. the reason for it and evidence submitted) will not be shared.

-13.7 Personal information will be shared with the Chair of the Department's Board of Studies, or their deputy, in order for them to approve or reject a Repeat Study application.
-Personal information will also be shared with the Special Cases Team in cases requiring approval from the Special Cases Committee.
+12.7 Personal information will be shared with the Chair of the Department's Board of Studies, or their deputy, in order for them to approve or reject a Repeat Study request.
+Personal information will also be shared with the Special Cases Team in cases requiring their approval.
+This may include special category data.

-13.8 In the event that an appeal is submitted regarding a Repeat Study outcome, personal information will be shared with members of the Special Cases Team processing the appeal; the Chair of the Board of Studies who will approve recommendations about the appeal; members of the Special Cases Committee considering the appeal; and occasionally members of the Standing Committee on Assessment, in order to respond to an appeal.
-To investigate an appeal, the York Online Support Team may need to request relevant information from module tutors and/or academic supervisors; in such cases, the tutors or supervisors will be aware that an appeal has been submitted but will not be provided with personal information.
+12.8 In the event that an appeal is submitted regarding a Repeat Study outcome, personal information will be shared with members of the Special Cases Team considering the appeal; the Chair of the Board of Studies who will approve recommendations about the appeal; and occasionally members of the Standing Committee on Assessment, in order to respond to an appeal.
+To investigate an appeal, the York Online Support Team may need to request relevant information from module tutors, academic supervisors or Student Success Coordinators; in such cases, the staff concerned will be aware that an appeal has been submitted but will not be provided with personal information.

-13.9 In the event that a student submits a complaint about their experience of this policy, the request form, any evidence and the outcome will be reviewed as needed by the Head of Online Partnerships, or their deputy, in order to investigate the complaint and provide a response.
+12.9 In the event that a student submits a complaint about their experience of this policy, the request form, any evidence and the outcome will be reviewed as needed by the Head of Online Partnerships, or their deputy, in order to investigate the complaint and provide a response.